 The Student National Medical Association (SNMA) was founded in 1964 as a sub-division of the National Medical Association (NMA).
 Our chapter at USC School of Medicine Columbia aims to support current and future underrepresented minority medical students in the field of medical education and community outreach.
 Some of our yearly activities include the Youth Science Enrichment Program (YSEP) at local elementary schools, our annual community health fair as well as connecting with undergraduate students via the Premedical Conference in the fall.

 Student Interest Groups

 These groups are available when there is a demand.

 The Anesthesiology Interest Group (AIG) promotes education, communication, advocacy, research, and networking among students and physicians who share a common interest in the field of anesthesiology.
 We host lunch meetings and events to allow students to further their interest and gain exposure within the anesthesiology specialty.

-hands on dissection and suturing practice.
+and offer hands on dissection and suturing practice.